List of Kung Fu Panda characters: Shen

 Lord Shen (voiced by Gary Oldman, silent role in Kung Fu Panda 4) is a leucistic Indian peacock and the main antagonist of Kung Fu Panda 2.
-He was originally a prince of Gongmen City who became interested in gunpowder, wondering if it could be used for warfare.
-His parents, worried by his obsession, visited the Soothsayer, who told them that if he continued too far down this path, he would be stopped by "a warrior of black and white".
-Shen, eavesdropping on this conversation, deduces that the warrior in question would be a panda, and led his wolf guards into a massacre against the giant panda population to avert the prophecy, which resulted Po's mother supposedly dying and Po being sent to Mr. Ping.
-He was subsequently disowned by his parents and exiled from the family palace.
-Feeling resentful over his exile, Shen is obsessed with taking over China with his gunpowder based weapons.
+He was originally the heir to the throne of Gongmen City who wanted more than only control over the city.
+Growing up, he became obsessed with weaponizing gunpowder.
+His parents, deeply concerned about his obsession, visited the Soothsayer, who prophesied that if he continued too far down this path, he would be defeated by "a warrior of black and white".
+Shen, eavesdropping on this conversation, deduced that the warrior was a panda.
+Instead of reflecting on his obsession, he led his parents’ wolf guards into a massacre against the giant panda population to avert the prophecy, which resulted in Po being sent to Mr. Ping to survive.
+Shen’s father exiled him from the city but Shen, feeling betrayed, warned that he would return one day and China would bow before him.

 Thirty years later, Shen returns to Gongmen City with an arsenal of cannons.
 He summons the Masters' Council to a duel, where he defeats Storming Ox and Croc, and kills Thundering Rhino with a cannonball shot.
 He initially thinks Po a simpleton and not the warrior of prophecy, but comes to fear him as he displays his skills and attempts to kill him with a cannon blast to avoid his prophesized defeat.
 Po returns, having been nursed back to health by the Soothsayer and having achieved inner peace, and redirects the onslaught of cannonballs fired at him, destroying Shen's fleet.
-In spite of Po's attempts to convince him to let go of the past and find peace, Shen rejects this and attacks him with cold weapons.
-When the resulting melee cuts the ropes keeping the cannon wreckage from falling, Shen decides not to move out of the way and is crushed to death by the weapon while Po narrowly escapes the resulting explosion.
+On the wreckage of Shen’s flagship, Po attempts to convince Shen to let go of his past and choose his future.
+Despite agreeing to choose his future, he refuses to let go of his pain and attacks Po in a blind fury.
+He accidentally cuts the ropes that hold up the remains of his final cannon, causing it to fall.
+Po leaps to safety but Shen, realizing that he has been defeated, accepts his fate and is crushed to death.
+Po narrowly escapes the resulting explosion.

 Lord Shen appears in Kung Fu Panda 4, but only in a silent role.
 He is brought back from the Spirt Realm by the Chameleon.
 After Po defeats the Chameleon, Shen gets his skills back and returns to the Spirit Realm.